 Our work is currently focussed in three areas, all of which relate to lipodystrophy, a rare cluster of disorders, characterised by too little rather than too much fat (obesity).
 Remarkably, lipodystrophy is associated with all the features of the metabolic syndrome.
-We recently identified two novel subtypes of partial lipodystrophy caused by mutations in adipocyte lipid droplet proteins.
-The group is actively engaged in studies aimed at understanding the key cell biological roles of these lipid droplet proteins (see below).
+Within the past decade we identified four novel subtypes of partial lipodystrophy; two caused by mutations in adipocyte lipid droplet proteins, one caused by loss-of-function mutations in Pcyt1a, the rate limiting enzyme in Kennedy pathway phosphatidylcholine synthesis, and one caused by mutations in MFN2, a key regulator of mitochondrial fusion.
+The group is actively engaged in studies aimed at understanding the key cell biological roles of these and other proteins involved in energy storage (see below).

 Specific research programmes: